-Non-Specified Investment Category Limit (£) a.
+Non-Specified Investment Category Limit (£ or %) a.
 The Authority's own banker if it fails to meet the basic credit criteria.
 In this instance balances will be minimised as far as is possible. £11m b.
 Building Societies not meeting the basic security requirements under the specified investments.
 The operation of some building societies does not require a credit rating, although in every other respect the security of the society would match similarly sized societies with ratings.
-The Authority may use such building societies which have a minimum asset size of £500m, but will restrict these types of investments to £9m £15m C. Any Bank or Building Society that has a minimum long-term credit rating of A-, for deposits with a maturity of greater than one £11m year (including forward deals in excess of one year from inception to repayment). (d.
+The Authority may use such building societies which have a minimum asset size of £XXm, but will restrict these types of investments to XXX (insert local criteria from body of main report) £15m C. Any Bank or Building Society that has a minimum long-term credit rating of XXX, for deposits with a maturity of greater than one year (including forward deals in excess of one year from inception to repayment). £11m d.
 Any Non-Rated Subsidiary of a credit rated institution included in the specified investment category.
 These institutions will be included as an investment category subject to a limit of £5m for a period of 6 months. £9m